Economy of Sulawesi: Resource extraction

 A large part of the Sulawesi economy is based around resource extraction, most notably mining, forestry, and fishing.
 Being an island, Sulawesi has an extensive coastline and many of its inhabitants are involved in the fishing industry.

 Mining, quarrying, and other forms of mineral extraction contribute to economic activity in the island; as with other sectors of the economy, these industries are primarily concentrated in Northern and Southern Sulawesi.
 Northern Sulawesi has rich copper deposits and has recently invested in building nickel smelters.
 Chinese conglomerates Tsingshan Holding Group and Huafon Group plan to invest heavily in the island's nickel, aluminum, and chemical industries.

-Nickel
+Nickel mining

 In the late 2010s and early 2020s, the international mining industry has taken an increasing interest the Morowali Regency (located in the province of Central Sulawesi) and the region's high-quality nickel reserves - vital for the production of lithium batteries.
 Indonesia banned the export of nickel ore in 2014, forcing international companies to refine the ore in Indonesia and thereby increase downstream investment in Indonesian companies.
 The thriving nickel industry in Morowali (such as at the Morowali Industrial Park) has resulted in a large increase in the region's GDP (one source notes a 300% increase between 2013 and 2019), but the expansion of the extraction industry has also caused environmental degradation.
 As of 2021, the largest foreign investors were American, Brazilian, Chinese, and Japanese companies, while the government of Indonesia is attempting to build a domestic battery industry.